capport-wg/7710bis/README.md

    Index value: Only one value is defined (see URN above).
 No hierarchy is defined and therefore no sub-namespace registrations are possible.

-5.1.2.
-Registry name: Captive Portal API Link Relation Type

-   Registry name: Captive Portal API Link Relation Type

-   URN: urn:ietf:params:capport-api

-   Specification: RFC TBD (this document)

-   Repository: RFC TBD (this document)

-   Index value: Only one value is defined (see URN above).
-No hierarchy is defined and therefore no sub-namespace registrations are possible.

-6. Security Considerations
+5. Security Considerations

-   An attacker with the ability to inject DHCP messages, RAs, or HTTP headers into cleartext HTTP communications could include an option or link relation from this document and so force users to contact an address of his choosing.
+   An attacker with the ability to inject DHCP messages or RAs could include an option from this document to force users to contact an address of his choosing.
 As an attacker with this capability could simply list himself as the default gateway (and so intercept all the victim's traffic); this does not provide them with significantly more